 My dissertation research focuses on signaling to domestic audiences as an explanation of threatening behavior by autocratic regimes in the form of initiation of military conflict and sponsorship of non-state armed groups targeting foreign nations.
-Other ongoing research examines the the effects of autocracy led economic integration efforts beginning with the Cuban and Venezuelan led Bolivarian Alliance for the Peoples of Our America (ALBA).
+My other ongoing research examines the effects of autocracy led economic integration efforts, specifically the Cuban and Venezuelan led Bolivarian Alliance for the Peoples of Our America (ALBA), and a project on the application of machine learning for measuring the leadership politics of dictatorship and the behavior of authoritarian leaders.

 This website predates my graduates studies, so to avoid breaking links it includes sections devoted to personal interests.